mozilla/openwebapps/docs/ACTIVITIES.md

 * `postResult`: The method used by the service to return data to the client.
 This method is provided by the browser, and is only useful in the context of the service.
 The client MAY NOT not set this.
 * `postException`: The method used by the service to signal an error to the client.
 This method is provided by the browser, and is only useful in the context of the service.
 The client MAY NOT set this.

-Clients interact with the `startActivity` method to start processing:
+Clients interact with the `startActivity` method to start processing, and Providers in turn register their ability to handle a service with `registerHandler`:

     interface AppServices {
      // Used by clients to start things off: